Wedeadmin/wede-resiliency-sdk/contributing.md

-# Contributing to WEDE Resiliency SDK
+# Contributing to wede resiliency sdk

-Thank you for your interest in contributing to WEDE.
+Thank you for your interest in contributing to wede.

-This repository exists to provide a stable, open-source integration surface and tooling that demonstrate engineering maturity while protecting WEDE’s proprietary core architecture (patent pending).
+This repository exists to provide a stable public SDK/API layer and safe tooling that support developer adoption while protecting wede’s proprietary core architecture.

 ## What contributions are welcome

-We welcome contributions that improve the quality and usability of the open-source layer, including:
+We welcome contributions that improve the quality and usability of the public layer, including:

-- Documentation improvements and clarifications
+- documentation improvements and clarifications
-- Contract tests and fixtures
+- contract tests and fixtures
-- Integration simulators and tooling
+- integration simulators and tooling
-- Reference integrations that demonstrate flow-preserving usage
+- safe reference integrations
-- Bug fixes in public SDK interfaces or adapters
+- bug fixes in public SDK interfaces or adapters

 All contributions must respect the boundaries defined below.

-## Contribution boundaries (important)
+## Contribution boundaries

 This repository must not include:

-- Core continuity decision logic
+- core continuity decision logic
-- Routing, scoring, or optimization strategies
+- routing, scoring, or optimization strategies
-- Reconciliation heuristics or state management internals
+- reconciliation heuristics or state management internals
-- Production provider configurations or redundancy tables
+- production provider configurations or redundancy tables
-- Any implementation attempting to replicate or reverse-engineer WEDE’s proprietary engine
+- any implementation attempting to replicate or reverse-engineer wede’s proprietary engine

 Pull requests that violate these boundaries will be closed.

 ## Development workflow

-1) Fork the repository
+1. Fork the repository
-2) Create a feature branch
+2. Create a feature branch
-3) Make focused, well-documented changes
+3. Make focused, well-documented changes
-4) Add or update tests where applicable
+4. Add or update tests where applicable
-5) Submit a pull request with a clear description of intent
+5. Submit a pull request with a clear description of intent

 ## Coding standards

-- Keep interfaces minimal and explicit
+- keep interfaces minimal and explicit
-- Avoid introducing unnecessary dependencies
+- avoid unnecessary dependencies
-- Prefer deterministic behavior for tests and simulators
+- prefer deterministic behavior for tests and simulators
-- Do not introduce secrets or credentials into the codebase
+- do not introduce secrets or credentials into the codebase

-## Intellectual Property
+## Intellectual property

 By submitting a contribution:

-- You confirm that you have the right to submit the code
+- you confirm that you have the right to submit the code
-- You agree that your contribution is licensed under the repository’s Apache 2.0 license
+- you agree that your contribution is licensed under the repository’s Apache 2.0 license
-- You acknowledge that WEDE’s core architecture remains proprietary and is not affected by contributions to this repository
+- you acknowledge that wede’s core architecture remains proprietary and is not affected by contributions to this repository

 ## Review process

 All pull requests are reviewed for:

-- Technical correctness
+- technical correctness
-- Security implications
+- security implications
-- Compliance with contribution boundaries
+- compliance with contribution boundaries
-- Alignment with the repository’s purpose
+- alignment with the repository’s public SDK/API purpose

 We may request changes or clarification before merging.

-Thank you for helping improve the WEDE integration ecosystem.
+Thank you for helping improve the wede integration ecosystem.